Cookies on the SIM Sherpa website

 at mobile.lebara.com

-In our testing of Vodafone we found speeds as slow as 5 Mbps in rural areas, while we got up to 110+ Mbps at one point in the city centre.
-More often than not in the city we sat at around 58 Mbps, so we can see how it all averages out.
+When we tested them, we got speeds as low as 5 Mbps in the countryside and as fast as 110+ Mbps in the city centre.
+But we usually got speeds around 58 Mbps in the city, so we can see how it all averages out.

 That’s still a huge variation in speeds compared to most other networks.
 So you’re more likely to slow to a crawl out in the sticks, but you’re more likely to speed way ahead in the city centre than other networks.